Dr. SudheerNeurologist

 Clot-busting treatment is most effective within 4.5 hours of symptom onset, and clot-removal procedures within 6–24 hours in selected patients.
 Getting to hospital fast is critical.

 Suffering from Stroke?
-Get Expert Help Today.
+Get expert help today.

 Call Now WhatsApp